-Here at UCF, we believe that every employee should feel valued for their contributions.
-We recognize that individuals bring a wide range of talents, perspectives, and experiences to our community.
-Treating one another with dignity and engaging in civil, professional communication strengthens our workplace and supports success for all.
+Here at UCF, we believe that everyone should feel valued for their hard work and contributions.
+This includes recognizing that people bring different talents, skills, viewpoints, and experiences to the table.
 We are committed to cultivating a welcoming university climate that is supportive and free of unlawful discrimination.
+That means encouraging diverse perspectives and treating one another with dignity and respect.